MicrosoftDocs/visualstudio-docs/docs/workflow-designer/state-machine-activity-designers.md

 ---
 title: "Workflow Designer - State Machine Activity Designers"
-description: Learn about the the system-provided activity designers used to create and manage state machine workflows. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn about the system-provided activity designers you can use to create and manage state machine workflows. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference